seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 **TITUS ANDRONICUS**
 Faint-hearted boy, arise, and look upon her.
 Speak, Lavinia, what accursed hand
-Hath made thee handless in thy father’s sight?
+Hath made thee handless in thy father's sight?
 What fool hath added water to the sea,
 Or brought a faggot to bright-burning Troy?
 My grief was at the height before thou camest,
 And now like Nilus, it disdaineth bounds.
-Give me a sword, I’ll chop off my hands too;
+Give me a sword, I'll chop off my hands too;
 For they have fought for Rome, and all in vain;
 And they have nursed this woe, in feeding life;
 In bootless prayer have they been held up,
 And they have served me to effectless use:
 Now all the service I require of them
 Is that the one will help to cut the other.
-’Tis well, Lavinia, that thou hast no hands;
+'Tis well, Lavinia, that thou hast no hands;
 For hands, to do Rome service, are but vain.

 **LUCIUS**
-Speak, gentle sister, who hath martyr’d thee?
+Speak, gentle sister, who hath martyr'd thee?

 **MARCUS ANDRONICUS**
 O, that delightful engine of her thoughts
-That blabb’d them with such pleasing eloquence,
+That blabb'd them with such pleasing eloquence,
 Is torn from forth that pretty hollow cage,
 Where, like a sweet melodious bird, it sung
 Sweet varied notes, enchanting every ear!